Portia Lilly De Luen died after being caught in a rip at Karekare Beach

 A teenage girl who died after being caught in a rip at an Auckland west coast beach was just 14 years old.

-Portia Lilly De Luen, who leaves behind a twin sister, has been identified as the teen who died after an incident at Karekare Beach, west of the city, on Tuesday.
+Portia Lilly De Luen, who leaves behind a twin sister, has been identified as the teen who died at Karekare Beach, west of the city, on Tuesday.

 She had been at the beach with three other teenage girls when they became caught in a rip just after midday.